 Some celebrities have shared their experiences with HS.
-If you’ve ever wondered, “What celebrity has hidradenitis suppurativa?”, keep reading.
-Here are some well-known people who have spoken openly about their HS diagnosis and what it’s like to live with the condition.
+Read their stories below if you’ve ever wondered, “What celebrity has hidradenitis suppurativa?”
+These well-known people have spoken openly about their HS diagnosis and what it’s like to live with the condition.

-Jhonni Blaze, a singer from Atlanta, learned she was living with hidradenitis suppurativa (HS) after seeking care for recurring, painful boils under her arm.
+Jhonni Blaze, a singer from Atlanta, learned she was living with HS while seeking care for recurring, painful boils under her arm.
 When one flare caused a high fever, she returned to the doctor and was diagnosed with HS.
 Now, Blaze uses her platform to raise awareness, share remedies that have helped her, and offer support to others living with the condition.

-Ever since, Blaze has been open about living with HS (also called acne inversa), people from around the world have reached out to her on social media to share their experiences.
+Blaze has been open about living with HS.
+People from around the world have reached out to her on social media to share their experiences.

-Part of her mission involves raising awareness about hidradenitis suppurativa.
+Part of Blaze’s mission involves raising awareness about HS.
 She makes it clear that HS isn’t caused by poor hygiene and is not contagious.
 She’s also working to help people cover the costs of treatment, knowing that financial challenges often keep people from getting the treatment options they need.

 Jackson Gillies is an American musician best known for his time on “American Idol.”
-He used his rise to fame not only to share his music, but also to speak openly about hidradenitis suppurativa.
+He used his rise to fame to not only share his music but also speak openly about HS.

 Gillies struggled for years before getting an accurate diagnosis for HS.
 The first time he got an abscess, in 2013, he saw five doctors from different specialties, but none knew the cause.
 They removed the abscess and prescribed long courses of medication, hoping to prevent it from coming back.

-About a year later, Gillies had flares that were so bad he could barely get out of bed for six weeks.
+About a year later, Gillies had flares that were so bad he didn’t walk for six weeks, he said in an interview with the Santa Barbara Independent.
 More doctors eventually gave him the correct diagnosis: HS.
 Since then, Gillies has had five surgeries for HS and has shared his story in detail, inspiring many others living with HS.

-In addition to HS, Gillies also lives with type 1 diabetes.
-He has spoken about what it’s like to live with both conditions at once.
+Gillies also lives with type 1 diabetes.
+He has spoken about what it’s like to live with both HS and diabetes.

 Mary Cosby is known from “The Real Housewives of Salt Lake City.”
 In an interview about the show, she explained that she once had her sweat glands removed.
-This is an older treatment for HS that is rarely used today.
+Sweat gland removal, an older treatment for HS, is rarely used today.

 When asked more about the surgery during the show, Cosby revealed she had HS.
 She described flare-ups with cysts and lesions as large as an egg, affecting up to 70 percent of her body.
-Many fans realized that this may be one reason Cosby often wears clothes that cover most of her skin, unlike some of her costars.
+Many fans realized that this may be one reason Cosby — unlike some of her co-stars — often wears clothes that cover most of her skin.

-The interviewers seemed skeptical, likely because they had never heard of HS before.
-This is one example of why advocacy around hidradenitis suppurativa is so important.
+The interviewers seemed skeptical, likely because they had never heard of the condition before.
+This is one example of why advocacy around HS is so important.

-Despite these surgeries, his HS kept coming back, even as he trained and fought across the U.K. This cycle of return boils and abscesses is something many people with HS experience.
+Despite these surgeries, his HS kept coming back, even as he trained and fought across the U.K. Many people with HS experience this cycle of returning boils and abscesses.

-Jasmine Ivanna Espy is a journalist and a filmmaker who lives with HS.
-She spent her teenage years dealing with painful boils and pus-filled lesions.
+Jasmine Ivanna Espy, a journalist and a filmmaker, spent her teenage years dealing with painful boils and pus-filled lesions.
 Like many people with HS, especially people of color, she went years without the right diagnosis.

-If you’re feeling alone because of hidradenitis suppurativa, talk to your dermatologist.
-Someone on your dermatology care team can help you deal with pain, cope with stigma, and feel less isolated.
+If you’re feeling alone because of HS, talk with your dermatologist.
+Someone on your dermatology care team can help you find ways to manage pain, cope with stigma, and feel less isolated.

 They can also connect you with a support group or a mental health specialist who understands HS.
-Remember, you don’t have to face this condition alone — your healthcare team is there to support you.
+You don’t have to face this condition alone — your healthcare team is there to support you.

 On myHSteam, people share their experiences with hidradenitis suppurativa, get advice, and find support from others who understand.